njoanc/Triangle/README.md

 The application should tell me what type of triangle my values will produce:

 1. input:all sides must be equal
-   output:Equilateral triangle
+   output:Triangle is Equilateral
 2. input: Two sides are exactly equal
-   output: isosceles triangle
+   output: Triangle is isoscele
+3. input: none of the sides is equal.
+However, the sum of any two sides of the triangle must be greater than the third side.
+   output: Triangle is Scalene
-3. input: none of the the sides are equal and the sum of any two sides of the triangle is equal to or less than the third remaining side.
+4. input: If the sum of any two sides of the triangle is equal to or less than the third remaining side
-   output: no triangle at all
+   output: Triangle can not be formed

 ## Technologies Used